rutgerblom/SDDC.Lab/FirstPod.md

 ## Configure the physical network

 ## Configure the physical ESXi host
-The current scripts supports deploying Pods on a standalone ESXi host.
-The host should be installed with ESXi 6.7 or higher.
+Currently the scripts supports deploying Pods on a standalone ESXi host.
+This host should be installed with ESXi version 6.7 or higher.

 ### Hardware
 The recommended hardware configuration for the physical ESXi host is as follows: